 Type A: During the student's annual vacation

-- Student must intend to register for the next term
+- Student must intend to enroll for the next term

 - OPT may be part- or full-time